 Please Don’t Give Up…

-A month ago, newspapers reported that a single mum allegedly made the heart-breaking decision to end the life of her 10 year old learning-disabled son.
+Several months ago, newspapers reported that a single mum allegedly made the heart-breaking decision to end the life of her ten-year-old, learning-disabled son.
 Afterwards, according to press reports, she “covered him in a duvet and lay his body down next to his toys in the master bedroom”, then left the house in the early hours to notify the police.

 Although I cannot comment beyond those basic details on what may have contributed to this dreadfully sad case, I can share with you the feeling of being overwhelmed and desperately needing help, which will ring true for so many parents of learning-disabled children during this present time, myself included.